Millennial Branding: What Works and What Doesn’t

 Here’s how:

-• Custom Products: Allow your customers to create or modify products.
-For instance, Nike has a “Nike By You” feature that allows customers to design their sneakers, making them feel like they have a hand in the design.
+- Custom Products: Allow your customers to create or modify products.
+For instance, Nike has a “Nike By You” feature that lets customers design their sneakers, making them feel like they have a hand in the process.

 Think about Airbnb—they don’t just offer accommodations; they curate experiences based on your preferences.
 That’s the level of personalisation millennials appreciate.